-All of the above figures apply to the 2013-14 tax year.
+All of the above figures apply to the 2014 to 2015 tax year.

 You pay tax on your interest in the tax year that the interest is paid to you (or credited to your account) even if you've earned part of it in previous tax years.

-Savings income normally has 20 per cent tax taken off before you receive it.
+Savings income normally has 20% tax taken off before you receive it.
 This is confirmed by the entry 'net interest' on your bank or building society statement.

 If the entry shows only 'gross interest' - and no net interest - then no tax has been deducted.
 You normally have to register to receive interest gross - for more on this see 'If you're a non-taxpayer' in the section below.